 Ashley College aims to provide a continuity of education for children who, for a variety of reasons, are unable to attend school.
 Delivery of the service aims and ethos is shaped by DFE guidance: Ensuring a good education for children who cannot attend school because of health needs.
 2013 and Section 19 of the Education Act 1996).

-Through the promotion of our core values of resilience, self-confidence, tolerance, self-esteem, and respect provide a safe and nurturing environment where children and young people feel listened to, valued, supported, gain confidence and thrive, ready to face challenges.
+To provide a safe and nurturing environment where children and young people gain confidence and thrive.